mdp/dotp/README.md

 The basics are as follows:
 - Libsodium [crypto_box_seal](https://download.libsodium.org/doc/public-key_cryptography/sealed_boxes.html) function used to encrypt the name of the challenger and the OTP, passed the following values
-  - The "ChallangerName|OTP" we are encrypting for the recipient/authenticator. eg. "https://github.com|12345678"
+  - The "ChallengerName|OTP" we are encrypting for the recipient/authenticator. eg. "https://github.com|12345678"
   - Public Key of the recipient/authenticator

 `Sodium.crypto_box_seal(otp, publicKey[32 bytes])`